whitelizard/tiip/README.md

 #### mid
 Message ID.
 To identify an answer to a request for instance, in asyncronous communication.

+#### sid
+Session ID.
+To identify a session in case of non-implicit sessions.

 #### type
 Some different standard values are: